-One of the strong features of this institution is the scientific course, and its emphatic endorsement is the result of earnest study and successful experience.
+One of the strong features of this institution is the Scientific Course, and its emphatic endorsement is the result of earnest study and successful experience.
 Year after year our graduates go into the field, competing successfully with those who have spent twice as much time in preparation.
 Many of them secure the best positions, and retain them in nearly every instance at advanced salaries.

 Preparation for this course requires a good knowledge of all the common branches, including Rhetoric and Algebra.
-Four main divisions comprise most of the work-Mathematics, Natural Sciences, Latin, English Literature and General History.
+Four main divisions comprise most of the work-Mathematics, Natural Sciences, Latin, and

-MATHEMATICS: The first term is devoted to Plane and Solid Geometry.
-No stupid memorizing of propositions is tolerated.
+MATHEMATICS: No stupid memorizing of propositions is tolerated.
 Step by step the pupil is taught to analyze the proposition, to comprehend clearly what is embodied in the hypothesis, and to note carefully the logical processes employed in establishing the conclusion.
-See page 46.
+(See page 45.)